DUNE/dune-justin/docs/justin-man-page.md

               data file with the same name but  with  ".json"  appended,  that will be recorded for that file in MetaCat.

-              Alternatively --output-pattern-next-stage DATASET:PATTERN can be
+              Alternatively --output-pattern-next-stage PATTERN:DATASET can be
               given in which the output file will also be  registered  in  the justIN  Database as an unprocessed input file for the next stage and available  for  allocation  to  instances  of  that  stage's